2023 Rugby Europe Sevens Trophy

-The 2023 Rugby Europe Sevens Trophy is the second division of Rugby Europe's 2023 sevens season.
-This edition is hosted by the cities of Zagreb and Budapest on 16–18 June and 8–9 July.
-The two highest-placed teams will be promoted to the 2024 Championship series.
-The two teams with the fewest points will be relegated to the 2024 Conference.
+The 2023 Rugby Europe Sevens Trophy was the second division of Rugby Europe's 2023 sevens season.
+This edition was hosted by the cities of Zagreb and Budapest on 16–18 June and 8–9 July.
+The two highest-placed teams were promoted to the 2024 Championship series.
+The two teams with the fewest points were relegated to the 2024 Conference.